josdejong/jsoneditor/docs/api.md

   Adds status bar to the buttom of the editor - the status bar shows the cursor position and a count of the selected charcters.
 True by default.
 Only applicable when `mode` is 'code' or 'text'.

 - `{string} language`

   The default language comes from the browser navigator, but you can force a specific language.
 So use here string as 'en' or 'pt-BR'.
+Built-in languages: `en`, `pt-BR`.
+Other translations can be specified via the option `languages`.

 - `{Object} languages`

   You can override existing translations or provide a new translation for a specific language.
 To do it provide an object at languages with language and the keys/values to be inserted.
 For example: